esyede/rakit/packages/docs/data/views/templating.md

 Sometimes you may only want to add something to a layout section rather than overriding it.
 For example, consider the navigation list in the `master` layout [above](#blade-layout).

-Suppose we just want to add a `Contact` link to that navigation list.
-Here's how:
+Suppose we just want to add a `Contact` link to that navigation list. `@parent` stands for whatever the layout put in that section, so this keeps the two existing links and adds one:

 ```blade
 @layout('master')